Alimir/wp-ulike/readme.md

 ```

 ## How To Change Schema Type? ##
-The default schema type is 'CreativeWork', if you want to change it to 'Article', you need to make use of the `wp_ulike_posts_add_attr` filter as shown in the sample code below:
+The default schema type is `CreativeWork`, if you want to change it to `Article`, you need to make use of the `wp_ulike_posts_add_attr` filter as shown in the sample code below:
 ```php
 add_filter('wp_ulike_posts_add_attr', 'wp_ulike_change_posts_microdata_itemtype', 10);
 function wp_ulike_change_posts_microdata_itemtype() {